JerseyXS/Interactive-Lab-Hub/Lab 2/README.md

 Modify the code from last week's lab to make a new visual interface for your new clock.
 You may [extend the Pi](Extending%20the%20Pi.md) by adding sensors or buttons, but this is not required.

+While I experimented with the sensors described in "Extend the Pi" during lab, I did not implement them into my screen clock prototype.

 As always, make sure you document contributions and ideas from others explicitly in your writeup.

 You are permitted (but not required) to work in groups and share a turn in; you are expected to make equal contribution on any group work you do, and N people's group project should look like N times the work of a single person's lab.
 What each person did should be explicitly documented.
 Make sure the page for the group turn in is linked to your Interactive Lab Hub page.

+I implemented a new version of my screen clock based on the sketches I outlined in the previous lab activity.
+A video of my new prototype can be found here: https://www.youtube.com/watch?v=0Hih71JwCLo